Dum Tak is not a performance for consumption.

-Designed primarily for home daycares, preschools, after-school programs
+Designed primarily for home daycares, preschools, and after-school programs.

-Sessions integrate live percussion, interactive games, storytelling, movement-based learning, etc.
+Sessions integrate live percussion, interactive games, storytelling, and movement-based learning.

 Research supports short, repeated, live musical engagement as beneficial for attention span and executive function in early childhood.